dgaydukov/cert-ocpjp11/files/ocpjp11.md

 in B
 Jack
 ```
 So when we declare `B b = null;`, no loading of class B happens.
-The same true when we call static instance member (both variables & methods) of it’s parent.
-But when we call static variable of it’s own, it loading class and fire static initializer.
+The same true when we call static instance member (both variables & methods) of its parent.
+But when we call static variable of its own, it's loading class and fire static initializer.

 `instanceof` will always compile if one of argument is interface.
 The reason is that `B` can have children, that can implement interface, so it’s allowable.
 If you make class `B` final, first 2 lines won’t compile as well.
 Also autoboxing won't work, so you can't use primitives with `instanceof`.